KevinKra/Notes/certifications/aws/developer/resource.md

 ## X-Ray Questions

 - What does Amazon X-Ray collect data on?
+- What utility can X-Ray provide to your application?
 - **For any traced request**, you can see detailed information not only about the request and response, but what else?
-- Does X-Ray receive traces from your application and AWS services your application uses that are already integrated with X-Ray?
 - _Instrumenting_ your application involves what?
 - Can AWS services integrated with X-Ray add tracing headers to incoming requests?
-- Can AWS services integrated with X-Ray send trace data to X-Ray?
+- Can AWS services integrated with X-Ray send trace data to the X-Ray service?
 - Can AWS services integrated with X-Ray run the X-Ray daemon?
 - Can AWS Lambda send trace data about your requests to your Lambda functions thus allowing the X-Ray daemon on workers have simpler X-Ray SDK integrations?
 - When daemons are being used, is trace data sent directly to X-Ray?
 - Do daemon processes listen for UDP traffic?
+- How do daemons handle the segments they receive before sending them to X-Ray?
-- Do X-Ray daemons buffer segments in a queue and then upload them to X-Ray in batches?
+- Daemons sending the segments to X-Ray in what?
-- Is the X-Ray daemon available for Linux, Windows, and MacOS systems?
+- What Operating Systems is the X-Ray daemon available for?
 - Is the X-Ray daemon included on Elastic Beanstalk and Lambda platforms?
-- Does the service graph show your frontend service _and_ the backend services that your frontend service calls to process requests and persist data?
+- Does the service graph show your frontend services?
+- Does the service graph show backend services that your frontend calls to process requests and persist data?
 - What usage does the service graph provide towards improving performance in your applications?
 - What is a **service graph**?
 - The data X-Ray receives from services is called what?
-- X-Ray groups the incoming segments that have a common request into what?
+- X-Ray groups the incoming segments that have a _common request_ into what?
 - The traces that X-Ray processes generate a what?
 - Compute resources, running your application logic, send data about their work as what?
 - What three pieces of information does a segment provide?
-- When an HTTP request reaches your application, can you capture information about the host, request, response, work done, and possible issues?
+- When an HTTP request reaches your application, what information (5) can you capture from it?
-- Does the X-Ray SDK gather information from request and response headers, the code in your application, and metadata about the AWS resources on which it runs?
+- Can the X-Ray SDK gather information from request and response headers?
+- Can the X-Ray SDK gather information about the code in your application?
+- Can the X-Ray SDK gather information regarding metadata on the AWS resources on which it runs?
 - Can you, the developer, choose what data the X-Ray SDK collects?
 - Can a **segment field** be used as a filter expression?
 - Segment documents can be up to how many kB in size?